qureshiaquib/qureshiaquib.github.io/_posts/2024-12-27-azure-elastic-san-cost-comparison.md

 3. Though ESAN has to be deployed in a specific zone, VMs can be connected to it from any of the zone within region.
 It is preferred to have VMs and ESAN in the same zone so that you get better performance.

 ![Table showing cost comparisons of ESAN vs Premium SSD v2](https://raw.githubusercontent.com/qureshiaquib/qureshiaquib.github.io/main/assets/27122024/premiumssdv2-vs-esan.jpg){: w="1100" h="600" }

+In the Central India region, the cost of Elastic SAN might be slightly higher than Premium SSD v2 when considering a 4 TiB example.
+However, when you combine your storage, IOPS, and throughput needs, Elastic SAN remains competitive.
+It provides additional IOPS and throughput benefits, which can be shared across multiple VMs.

 ## AVS Scenario : ESAN vs ANF standard
 ESAN is a block storage, attached to VMs via iSCSI protocol.
 ANF is a NAS which can be available via NFS or SMB protocol.\